 Local businesses must use wise economic decision-making related to development, settlement, and risk mitigation.
-Image: Lafourche Parish Tourist Commission reinforce the positive messages about the quality of life and economic opportunities in the BTNEP region DESCRIPTION • Economic Development Planning's multiple opportunities include BTNEP's unique balance and partnership between economic opportunities, environmental awareness, and proper use of natural resources.
+Image: Lafourche Parish Tourist Commission • To create place-based marketing programs that reinforce the positive messages about the quality of life and economic opportunities in the BTNEP region DESCRIPTION • Economic Development Planning's multiple opportunities include BTNEP's unique balance and partnership between economic opportunities, environmental awareness, and proper use of natural resources.
 With the participation of local government, the SPCDC can/will continue to include and encourage eco-tourism opportunities and value added measures to complement existing resource use and acknowledge continued consideration of the protection of the BTES as we use our natural resources.
 (Planning Documents include SCPDC's Comprehensive Economic Development Strategies and Delta Regional Authority's 5 Year Strategies, etc).